Checklist for Launching a Quiz

 - Quiz Questions Per Page – If you do not want students to see the entire quiz at once, enter the number of questions to display per page.
 If desired, check the box to Prevent moving backwards through pages.
 You can also choose to Shuffle questions at the quiz level which will randomize the order the questions appear for each student when they take the quiz

 - Review the question/answers and point value for each quiz question.
 Click Add/Edit Questions to revise any question content.
 Click “Edit Values” to change any values.

-- Optional: Turn on and type a Description for the quiz.
+- Optional: Turn on and type a Description or Introduction for the quiz.
 The description is shown before quiz availability and the introduction is shown at the quiz commencement.
 Note: This is recommended to make your course more Pulse app friendly.

 - Optional: Turn on and type a Page Header or Page Footer.
 The page header is shown at the top of every page and the page footer is shown at the bottom of every page.

 - Set your Optional Advanced Properties: Check the boxes for (or leave unchecked)

 - Allow hints, Disable right click (Recommended to Prevent Cheating), and Disable instant messages and alerts (Recommended to Prevent Cheating)